hanxunyu/VisionTrim/README.md

 ### SEED-Bench

 1. Following the official [instructions](https://github.com/AILab-CVC/SEED-Bench/blob/main/DATASET.md) to download the images and the videos.
 Put images under `../data/seed_bench/SEED-Bench-image`.
-Note that we only use image subset to evaluate.
+Note that we only use the image subset to evaluate.
-2. Single-GPU or Multi-GPU inference and evaluate.
+2. Single-GPU or Multi-GPU inference and evaluation.

 ```Shell
 method=VisionTrim